JollyJolli/HacktoberWall/README.md

 - **Dynamic Mural**: View all contributors on a visually appealing grid-style wall.
 - **Easy Contribution**: Simply edit the `contributors.json` file to add your name.
 - **Responsive Design**: Optimized for various screen sizes, ensuring a great experience on both desktop and mobile.
-- **Interactive Hover Effects**: Each participant card scales slightly on hover for a more interactive experience.
+- **Interactive Hover Effects**: Each participant card scales slightly on hover for a more engaging experience.

 ## 🛠️ Technologies Used